Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Go with Ann to see the Pika Bunny and get the photo._
 **-=Missable=-**

 There are a few things that need to happen for this.
-First, you will need to get Ann’s affection up for this.
+First, you will need to get Ann’s affection up.
 Then in Winter on a day where it is snowing, so long as you are not married and Ann’s affection is at least 200, she will arrive at your house and ask you to follow her, you will see an event with the Pika Bunny.
-This will award you the picture giving you the achievement.
+This will award you the picture, giving you the achievement.

 =-----------------------------------------------------------=